-American Made manage to condense the derring-do of the enterprising Barry Seal, a pilot turned drug smuggler and deliveryman of choice by the Medellin Cartel and the CIA.
+American Made manages to condense the derring-do of the enterprising Barry Seal, a pilot turned drug smuggler and deliveryman of choice by the Medellin Cartel and the CIA.
 The plot is breezy and engaging enough as airborne antics and escalating shenanigans ensue, thanks mostly to Cruise’s energy.

 Director Doug Liman manages to combine geopolitics with crime logistics without being convoluted.
 Taking cinematographer César Charlone on board, the movie gets the needed agitation from the roving camerawork and the perspiring unglamorous part of the job from the fitting color palette.